-This exhibition features a series of stoneware, glass and resin sculptures that speculate the geological and archaeological history before the history of humans.
+This exhibition features a series of stoneware, glass and resin sculptures that speculate the geological and archaeological history alternative to the history of humans.
 The exhibition title references the category system in the Bencao Gangmu (Compendium of Materia Medica).
-Originally published in 1598, this ancient Chinese compendium presents the first taxonomy of vegetal, human, animal, mineral and man-made matter, including some hybrid species that seem to come straight out of Borges’ fictional Chinese encyclopedia.
+Originally published in 1598, this ancient Chinese compendium presents the first taxonomy of vegetal, human, animal, mineral, and man-made matter, including some hybrid species that seem to come straight out of Borges’ fictional Chinese encyclopedia.
 “Egg-Born” and “Moisture-Born” are among the categories of insects that indicate the criteria of genesis.
 “Scaly”, as one of the chapter titles, refers to biological anatomy that distinguishes organisms, while in English, the term “scale” also means an ordered reference standard.
-The works in the exhibition mark the discontinuity of spatial and temporal scales in a more-than-human world, and invite us to rethink ethics of relation and networks of affinity between us and the ecological others we are enmeshed with.
+The exhibition marks the discontinuity of spatial and temporal scales in a more-than-human world and invites us to rethink networks of affinity between us and the ecological others we are enmeshed with.

 Shuyi Cao’s practice explores alchemical approaches to object making and knowledge production.
 Her latest works seek models of reorienting a more-than-human world with intertwined social and ecological uncertainties.
 Interested in the complex relationship between geological, biological, and technological matters, she creates objects as physical manifestations of this dynamic material reality.
 They are speculative specimens and archeological fictions with reconfigured natural objects and hand-made artifacts, incorporating chemical and organic processes, moving images, and sound.
 Her sculptures synthesize multiple mediums including glass, ceramic, metal, silicone, and resin, and evoke transition and metamorphosis through both material and form.